Anna Deavere SmithProjects

 “The Pipeline Project” is Anna Deavere Smith’s newest endeavor.
 Its centerpiece is her play, “Notes from the Field.”
 Using her signature form of theater, based on interviews with hundreds of individuals, the play shines a light on the lack of opportunity and resources for young people living in poverty and often suffering with regard to their physical and mental health, and how these circumstances often lead them into the criminal justice system.
 “The Pipeline Project” also seeks to extend the conversation on these pressing issues beyond the theater into America’s communities through audience discussions, public convenings, and other events.

-NOTES FROM THE FIELD, THE HBO FILMS ADAPTATION OF ANNA DEAVERE SMITH’S ACCLAIMED ONE-WOMAN SHOW ABOUT AMERICA’S FAILED JUSTICE SYSTEM, DEBUTS FEB.
-24 ON HBO.
-VIEW THE TRAILER AND LEARN MORE.
+NOTES FROM THE FIELD, THE HBO FILMS ADAPTATION OF ANNA DEAVERE SMITH’S ACCLAIMED ONE-WOMAN SHOW ABOUT AMERICA’S FAILED JUSTICE SYSTEM, IS NOW STREAMING ON HBO.
+LEARN MORE.

 Instead of inmates being able to receive donated books in the mail from family members and community groups, inmates at three New York prisons now have to purchase books selected by six, state-approved vendors.
 And the selection is limited.
 And expensive, activists say.